xtbc17s2/jeffervescence/README.md

 ### Super Mega Bonus Credit

 Add a search field, and only show the results that match the search criteria.
-It's not as hard as it may sound.
-Here are some things you may wish to use while implementing this:
+Here are some things you may wish to use while implementing search:

 * [`Array.prototype.find()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find?v=control) (very similar to `findIndex()`)
 * [`HTMLElement.dataset`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset) (remember those IDs we stored?)